-Our aim is to step into the inner universe through a mixture of electronic ambients, melodies, and japanese sounds.
+We do Japanese-inspired music through a mixture of electronic ambients, melodies, and Japanese sounds.
 Inspired by the emotions, colors and feelings of the traditional japanese culture, our music explores different ways and musical genres to reach a unique experience.

-15 years of music making have turned into ten albums with more than 2 millon downloads world-wide.
+17 years of music making have turned into 15 albums with more than 2 million downloads world-wide.

 🎍The project was started in 2005 by Facundo Arena (composer/producer).
 The first album was called “The first voyage”, and it was released in 2006 under a Creative Commons license.
-In 2008, the project became a “band” with the incorporation of Rodrigo Trado in drums, Jesica Rubino in Violin and Marian Benitez on vocals.
+In 2008, the project became a “band” with the incorporation of Rodrigo Trado in drums and Jesica Rubino in Violin.

 🎍The Kyoto Connection is not a genre-specific music project.
-Across our 7 albums and singles, we’ve explored many styles such as synthpop, ambient, new age, house electronica and even acoustic.
+Across our albums and singles, we’ve explored many styles such as synthpop, ambient, new age, japanese ambient, house electronica and even acoustic.
 We tend to be very eclectic 🙂

 🎍Our greatest hit is “Hachiko – The Faithful Dog”.
 An instrumental piece inspired on the well-known story of Hachiko.
 After it’s release in 2015 (in the Wake Up album) it was used on thousands of videos, movies, documentaries and personal projects.
 It was downloaded more than a millon times on The Free Music Archive.
 You can listen to the song here.